Alternative Resident Educator License - Intervention Specialist

-Upon successful completion of all requirements, an Alternative Resident Educator License Statement of Eligibility will be issued and may be used to seek employment as a teacher in the schools of Ohio.
+Upon the applicant’s successful completion of all requirements, the Department will issue an Alternative Resident Educator License Statement of Eligibility that the applicant may use in seeking employment as a teacher in Ohio schools.

 Requirements for a Professional Educator License

 - The four-year Ohio Resident Educator Program.

-- Successful completion of an additional 12 semester (18 quarter) hours of professional education coursework, from a college or university approved to prepare teachers in the principles and practices of teaching, student development and learning, pupil assessment procedures, curriculum development, classroom management and teaching methodology.
-The professional educator license for intervention specialist shall require a minimum of 12 semester (18 quarter) hours in the teaching of reading, including at least one separate 3 semester hour course in the teaching of phonics;
+- Twelve semester (18 quarter) hours of professional education coursework, from a college or university approved to prepare teachers, in the principles and practices of teaching, student development and learning, pupil assessment procedures, curriculum development, classroom management and teaching methodology;

-- Successful completion of the Ohio Assessment for Educators (OAE) test #004 - Assessment of Professional Knowledge: Multi-Age (PK-12).
-Please note: An educator with an alternative resident educator license must take this exam during the second year of teaching under the alternative resident educator license (information and registration may be found at http://www.oh.nesinc.com/); and
+- The Ohio Assessment for Educators (OAE) test #004 - Assessment of Professional Knowledge: Multi-Age (PK-12).
+Please note: An educator with an alternative resident educator license must take this exam during the second year of teaching under the license (find information and register here).

-- It is the responsibility of the license holder to maintain validity of his/her license, and to keep current on requirements to advance to a five-year professional educator license as set forth in Ohio law.
+The license holder is responsible for maintaining the validity of his or her license and for keeping current on requirements to advance to a five-year professional educator license as set forth in Ohio law.